Pylons/pyramid/docs/narr/views.rst

    # config is assumed to be an instance of the
    # repoze.bfg.configuration.Configurator class
    config.add_view(hello_world, name='hello.html')

+The first argument, ``view``, is required.
+It must either be a Python object which is the view itself or a :term:`dotted Python name` to such an object.
+All other arguments are optional.
+See :meth:`repoze.bfg.configuration.Configurator.add_view` for more information.

 .. index::
    single: model interfaces